Gekkio/docker-fpga/README.markdown

 ### Usage

 Run `./run.sh` to start Lattice Diamond.
-The script sets up X11 forwarding and mounts your home directory as a volume.
+The script sets up X11 forwarding, mounts a persistent volume at `/home/youruser`, mounts your host-side home directory as a writable volume at `/home/youruser/home`.

 ### Debugging Lattice Diamond problems

 Run `./root.sh` to start a root bash shell.

-### Known issues

-* Since 3.11, opening help is no longer possible

 ## License